jcreus/localcache/README.md

 Library
 =======
 The use is straightforward; everything is namespaced under `localcache`.
-It is called that way. `localcache.load([list_of_image_files_in_an_array], {options});`.
+It is called that way. `localcache.load({options});`.
 That should be called when the page loads, either with `window.onload` or placing it just before `body` closes.
 Options is a map; possible values are: `load`, by default false (if it's true, it will force loading of images without getting the cached version) and `minDate`, a `Date` object setting the minimum date a cached copy must have to be used.
 Else, it's just loaded.

+All the images must have the `cache` attribute and have their source located at data-src instead of src.
+Note that this is (Javascript-disabled)-unfriendly!